 Why, yes!
 Find it here: Image Consent Form

-I'm still not sure whether my use case is OK.
+I'm still unsure whether my use case is OK.
 What should I do?

 Can I pay you for it?